21 cm band, also known as the Hydrogen line, is one of the important bands in radio astronomy.

 Here is the frequency response of this part

-Between amplifier stages, I’m using HFCN-1200 high pass filter which can reduce unwanted low frequencies and determines the frequency response of all devices.
+I’m using an HFCN-1200 high pass filter between amplifier stages, reducing unwanted low frequencies and determining all devices’ frequency response.

 Filter frequency response:

-The second stage of the LNA is performing additional line amplification of the signal (which is a little bit attenuated by the HP filter) before sending this signal to the feeder.
+The second stage of the LNA performs additional line amplification of the signal (which is a little bit attenuated by the HP filter) before sending it to the feeder.
 This part is based on the popular SPF5043Z IC.

 A full schematic of the LNA: